unknownpvp/academic-kickstart/content/authors/admin/_index.md

 +++

 Recent graduate with a Bachelor of Science in Computer Science at the University of Texas at Arlington.
-Seeking full-time opportunities in Web Development or related fields.
+Seeking full-time opportunities in Software Development or related fields.